winzsys/free-for-dev/README.md

   * [Web.Dev](https://web.dev/measure/) — This is a free tool that allows you to see the performance of your website and improve the SEO to get higher rank list in search engines.
   * [SmallDev.tools](https://smalldev.tools/) — A free tool for developers that allows you to Encode/Decode various formats, Minify HTML/CSS/Javascript, Beautify, Generate Fake/Testing real like dataset in JSON/CSV & multiple other formats and many more features.
 With a delightful interface.

-End not winzsys
+End Note by winzsys :
-* keep this visible winzsys
+* put [winzsys] wherever made a change to track modifications from original content.
 **[⬆ back to top](#table-of-contents)**